RubyRubenstahl/artikcloud-ProxyHub/README.md

  8. If needed, add more devices to ARTIK Cloud using the hub.

  9. Once you have added proxies for your physical devices, you can log off the hub in the browser. **You must keep the server running**.
-The devices will continue communicate with ARTIK Cloud via proxies on hub.
+The devices will continue to communicate with ARTIK Cloud via proxies on hub.

 ## Add a new proxy

-You can add a new proxy into ARITK Cloud Proxy Hub.
-Then using the hub, you will be able to add physical devices corresponding to the proxies to  ARTIK Cloud and physical devices can communicate to ARTIK Cloud via the proxy on the hub.
+You can add a new proxy into the ARTIK Cloud Proxy Hub.
+Using the hub, you will be able to add physical devices corresponding to the proxies in ARTIK Cloud and physical devices will be able to communicate to ARTIK Cloud via the proxy on the hub.

-To create a new proxy , add its folder to the `/proxies` folder.
+To create a new proxy, add its folder to the `/proxies` folder.
 Proxies with a folder starting with '_' are not loaded. _template folder contains an example of what you need to do to create a proxy.

 Consult the instruction under the `/proxies` folder to learn more.